dwolfson7789/wdi-al-khwarizmi-2/W01/D03/Assignments/Homework/W01D03_homework.md

   * What is the value of `nestedArray[0,3]`?
   * Write a `for` loop that iterates over Julie Andrews' "favorite things" from the song
   * I would like a bacon sandwich (none of that veggie nonsense!) on wheat.
 How do I obtain those from `nestedArray`?
-Paste nestedArray into the console and see.
+Paste nestedArray into the console and see if your answer works.
 1. Star Wars redux:

 ```js